-The two CRCTs and RCT investigating different family involvement interventions described earlier in this review, reported contrasting outcomes of BPSD for residents at six-month follow-up.
-While resident behaviours (Robison et al., 2007), engagement and affect (Mbakile-Mahlanza et al. (2020) improved, Reinhardt et al. (2014) found no significant change in symptom management.
-This later finding was echoed in Jablonski et al. (2005) CRCT undertaken over nine months where no significant effect of the Family Involvement in Care intervention was found for resident self-care ability, inappropriate behaviour or agitation.
+et al. (2020) improved, Reinhardt et al. (2014) found no significant change in symptom management.
+This later finding was echoed in Jablonski et al. (2005) CRCT undertaken over 9 months where no significant effect of the Family Involvement in Care intervention was found for resident self-care ability, inappropriate behaviour or agitation.
 Additional support for this idea comes from a large cross-sectional study by Livingston et al. (2017) where family visits were not associated with higher agitation levels in residents with dementia.